Professor Renata Tyszczuk

 A commitment to environmental issues and a more careful use of the world´s resources underpins my integrated research, practice and teaching.
-My first monograph in spem melioris aevi (2007) brought together literature, philosophy, landscape and urban studies introducing an original interdisciplinary approach to periods of cultural transition.
+My first monograph, in spem melioris aevi (in hope of a better age) (2007) brought together literature, philosophy, landscape and urban studies introducing an original interdisciplinary approach to periods of cultural transition.

 My recent monograph Provisional Cities (2017) draws on an environmental history of precarious settlements to inform current discussions of societal transformations in the Anthropocene, the proposed geological epoch named after humans.

 I convene Culture and Climate Change, a framework for a series of research and public engagement projects on the cultural dimensions of climate change.
 This links to my research projects on energy and industry (AHRC Stories of Change); provisional cities and the Anthropocene (British Academy Mid-Career Fellowship) and scenarios of climate change (Grantham Centre for Sustainable Futures, UoS; Ashden Trust, Jerwood Charitable Foundation and OpenSpace Research Centre funded).